Walter Pierce (impresario): Tribute concert

 Pierce was honored at a tribute concert in Symphony Hall on April 26, 1998.
-A distinguished array of performing artists participated in the tribute concert including Emanuel Ax, William Bolcom and Joan Morris, Natasha Thomas-Schmitt of the Alvin Ailey American Dance Theater, the Juilliard String Quartet, Robert Mann, Yo-Yo Ma, Jean-Pierre Rampal, Isaac Stern, and Dubravka Tomsic.
-Among those in attendance at Symphony Hall and the gala dinner following the performance were famed soprano Leontyne Price and Judith Jamison, Executive Director of the Alvin Ailey American Dance Theater.
+A distinguished array of performing artists participated in the tribute concert including pianist Emanuel Ax, William Bolcom and Joan Morris, Natasha Thomas-Schmitt of the Alvin Ailey American Dance Theater, the Juilliard String Quartet, Robert Mann, Yo-Yo Ma, flutist Jean-Pierre Rampal, Isaac Stern, and pianist Dubravka Tomsic.
+Among those in attendance at Symphony Hall and the gala dinner following the performance were famed soprano Leontyne Price and Judith Jamison, then Executive Director of the Alvin Ailey American Dance Theater.
 It was announced at the tribute that seat P1 in Symphony Hall was endowed in Pierce’s name, and that the Celebrity Series inaugurated the Walter Pierce Annual Performance Fund to support main stage programming as well as activities in the community.

 Pierce was married for over thirty years to the former Betty Ann Brown, who died in 1994.
 Pierce resided in Cambridge, MA with his companion Margaret Ulmer until his passing in 2022.
 His daughters, Melinda Pierce and her family reside in Washington, D.C., Susannah (Pierce) Keefe and her family in Arlington, VA.
 He has four grandchildren.

 Pierce was a member of ISPA, the International Society for the Performing Arts, for over forty years.